Assassination of Andriy Parubiy: Investigation

 Following the attack on Parubiy, Ukraine's law enforcement officers launched a manhunt for the suspect, codenamed "Siren", aimed to track down and arrest the perpetrator.
 Stselnikov was arrested within 36 hours of the shooting.
 His actions were classified as intentional murder and illegal handling of a weapon under the Criminal Code of Ukraine.

 The head of Lviv Oblast police, Oleksandr Shliakhovskyi, said that the attack was "carefully planned" and that the perpetrator "prepared it very thoroughly".
 The head of the National Police of Ukraine, Ivan Vyhivskyi, said that the case had a Russian footprint.
 The authorities were investigating the possible motives, including the assassination being an order from Russia.

 During an interrogation, the suspect stated that he had been in contact with Russia on the search for his son, who had served in the Armed Forces of Ukraine and disappeared on the Bakhmut front.
 5 Kanal reported that the Russian special services blackmailed the suspect with information about the location of his son's body, while Vysokyy zamok reported that the Russians offered the body in exchange for the assassination of any known Ukrainian politician.

 During his initial court appearance, the suspect admitted to the killing but denied acting on behalf of Russia.
 He explained the targeting of Parubiy by his proximity and said the killing was an act of "personal revenge on the Ukrainian authorities" following the death of his son at the front.
 He also expressed willingness to be included in a prisoner exchange with Russia in order to search for his son's body.
 The court ordered that Stselnikov remain detained for 60 days, justifying the decision by detailing that he fled the scene, burned his clothes and disassembled his bicycle in a forest, reached the Kolodiivka village near the border of Ukraine, and was told via Telegram to await further instructions to aid his escape.
-The authorities were still looking for the murder weapon.
+The authorities have found the suspected murder weapon, a silenced Makarov pistol with traces of the assassin's DNA.

 Both Parubiy's father and former Deputy Prosecutor General of Ukraine, Gyunduz Mamedov, believed that Russia was behind the killing, as Moscow considered him responsible for deaths during the 2014 Odesa clashes.
 On 3 October 2025, the Security Service of Ukraine (SBU) said it had enough evidence to prove that Russian intelligence agencies had ordered the assassination.
 The SBU stated that the suspect had been recruited more than a year prior, collecting intelligence and reporting back to Russia before its security services entrusted him with the killing and financed its preparations.
 The charges against the suspect have been amended with treason committed under martial law, and killing a public official in connection with state duties.